-File Deliveries
+# File Deliveries

 This information is required when using a GET request to fetch File Deliveries via the Ideon API.

-Usage & Mapping
+| Ideon | Usage & Mapping |

-This is the coverage period for which Organization Name, Carrier and Time Period you would like to view files.
+| id | <p>In the request url, provide the unique id for the given coverage period. </p><p></p><p>This is the coverage period for which Organization Name, Carrier and Time Period you would like to view files. </p> |

-This is the information returned on a file_deliveries response:
+This is the information returned on a `file_deliveries` response:

-Implementation Paths
+## Implementation Paths

-Here are the possible ways to use the file_deliveries endpoints:
+Here are the possible ways to use the `file_deliveries` endpoints:

-Example 1: Audit for Expected File Deliveries
+### Example 1: Audit for Expected File Deliveries

 Objective: Understand if any carrier files expected were not sent as expected, and when they were sent to the carrier.